Pikachu Best Moveset

 You can run Pikachu through the first few routes without issues.
 320 BST won't carry you far though.
 Get it to Raichu as fast as you can.

 Since debuting in Red & Blue, Pikachu has appeared in 23 titles over 10 generations.
-Along the way, it received an Alolan form in Generation 7 and a Gigantamax form in Generation 8, keeping it relevant across different competitive metas.
+Along the way, it received a Gigantamax form in Generation 8, keeping it relevant across different competitive metas.

 Click a game to view version-specific details